harrytucker/lego-scoreboard/MANUAL.md

 - To view the database in it's raw form, `sqlite3` can be used (requires SQLite 3 to be installed first).
 To do so, simply run `sqlite3 /app/lego/tmp/lego.db`.
 The sqlite3 specific commands that can be run can be found using `.help`.
 SQL queries work in much the same way as other dialects which can be found in various guides available online.
 Examples of queries you may want to run are:
     - Updating the user passwords: These are stored in plaintext, so can be changed with a simple `UPDATE` statement.
     - Debugging an operation: simply run `.dump` to get the full database output.
 More granular queries can be created using a `SELECT` statement.
 - The current stage is persisted to a file and cannot be moved backwards through the GUI.
-However, it can be manually edited if necessary and should be a value of 0-4 representing the first round through to the final.
-Note that if you do manually go back a stage then you will need to set the `active` column manually for the relevant teams.
-Formmore informaion, see the Stages section.
+However, it can be set using the `flask stage` command in the CLI or manually edited and should be a value of 0-4 representing the first round through to the final.
+Note that if you do manually go back a stage then you will need to set the relevant teams to active.
+For more informaion, see the Stages section.

 ## Configuration
 A sample configuration file can be found at `config.sample.py` which should be copied to `config.py` for local modifications.
 The following configuration options are currently in use: